ToshioCP/LaTeX-BuildTools/Readme.md

 You can do the same thing with Rakefile.

 There are options `-g`, `-b` and `-z` to compress the archive file into `tar.gz`, `tar.bz2` and `zip` file respectively.
+If no option is given, `arl` just make a tarball without compression.

 #### Utilities